abissens/abissens-site/src/posts/articles/disable_osiv.md

 	at java.base/java.util.Optional.map(Optional.java:260) ~[na:na]
 ```

-At this point, one might be tempted to add the `@Transactional` annotation to all high-level application service methods.
-This will bind the persistence session
+At this point, one might be tempted to add the `@Transactional` annotation to all high-level application service methods,
-to the transaction boundaries.
-On fetch-only services, the `readOnly` attribute should be set[^4][^5].
+binding the persistence session to the transaction boundaries.

 The service works again.
 But all we did is narrow the persistence session lifecycle from the request context
 to the transactional service.
 We certainly slightly enhanced database connection pool performance, but we didn't fix the previously announced